sorl/django-primate/README.rst

 -----
 After installing this patch you effectively have no User model at all.
 You have to create one on your own and define it in your settings.
-I will give you an example on how to do this.
+I will give you an example on how to do this using the provided UserBase class.

 ``project/users/models.py``::